s-damian/rust-solana-wallet/README.md

 * **SLIP44**: Learn more about the **SLIP44** [here](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

-## Contributing

-Contributions are welcome!
-Please check [CONTRIBUTING.md](CONTRIBUTING.md) for more details on our pull request submission process.

 ## Security

 This wallet is an example and should not be used to store large amounts of SOL without a thorough security review.
 Always make sure to back up your mnemonic phrases and private keys in a secure location.